Thamidu-Nadun/dns_spoof_for_wifi_attack/README.md

 ## 📌 Overview

-This tool simulates a Wi-Fi phishing attack by creating a rogue access point that mimics a legitimate network.
+This tool is a Wi-Fi phishing attack by creating a rogue access point that mimics a legitimate network.
 It uses **DNS spoofing** to redirect connected users to a fake captive portal (login page), where unsuspecting users may enter Wi-Fi credentials.
 The entered credentials are then captured and logged by the device.

 This project is designed to **demonstrate common social engineering and network spoofing techniques** so developers, students, and security professionals can better understand and defend against such attacks.